 The highest art gallery in the world

 The Gallery 181 art program is the highest art gallery in the world, the Gallery 181 art program is directed by Holly Baxter of HBA Art Advisory™.
-This on-site exhibition space is located in a half-floor penthouse 700 feet high and is the crowning glory of 181 Fremont’s acclaimed art program.
+This on-site exhibition space is in a half-floor penthouse 700 feet high and is the crowning glory of 181 Fremont’s acclaimed art program.
 This space was created to host ongoing pop-up exhibitions and events celebrating art, the performing arts and more.
-Partners have included renowned galleries Mitchell-Innes & Nash, Blum & Poe, Lehmann Maupin and Albertz Benda.
-Recent showcases have spotlighted artwork by Nicholas Hlobo, Erica Deeman, David Salle, Ming Smith, Alex Prager and Erwin Wurm.
+Partners have included renowned galleries Sprueth Magers, Mitchell-Innes & Nash, Blum & Poe, Lehmann Maupin and Nara Roeseler.